hacKarim/SHOW-IFTTT_for_humans/README.md

 ## Habits to protect your physical needs:

-Imagine if popsci magazines wrote, "Wow!
-Getting your computer's hardware wet _can affect how well the software runs_."
-Or "Wow!
-Having a lot of intensive software running _can make the hardware hot!_"

-That's how I feel about articles acting surprised that physical health affects mental health & vice versa.

 ### 😴 Sleep:

 If natural selection decided to knock you out unconscious for a third of your life, you'd better _bet_ there's a huge benefit to make that cost/benefit analysis work out.

-And it does.
-As the director of UC Berkeley’s Center for Human Sleep Science explains [in his book](https://www.indiebound.org/book/9781501144318), a good night's sleep reduces your risk for heart disease, cancer, Alzheimer's, depression, anxiety, and more.
-As a best-selling children's author once said, “[Go The F\*\*k To Sleep](https://www.indiebound.org/book/9781617750250).”

 **Example When→Then plan:** _“When it's 10pm, I will turn off all my devices, and put them on charger, outside the bedroom, in a trash can, where they belong.”_

-Recommended: [F.lux](https://justgetflux.com/).
-It's an app that changes your screens' lights in evenings, because blue light messes up your sleep cycle.

 ### 🏃‍♀️ Exercise: